openvenues/libpostal/README.md

 addresses that humans use into clean normalized forms suitable for machine comparison and full-text indexing.

-While not itself a full geocoder, libpostal can be used as a preprocessing step to make any geocoding application simpler and more consistent internationally.
+While libpostal is not itself a full geocoder, it can be used as a preprocessing step to make any geocoding application smarter, simpler, and more consistent internationally.

 The core library is written in pure C. Language bindings for [Python](https://github.com/openvenues/pypostal) and [NodeJS](https://github.com/openvenues/node-postal) are officially supported and it's easy to write bindings in other languages.